-Gabrielle stifled a burp, but could not hide the subsequent hiccup.
-She watched her mug being filled by Sappho with trepidation and silently prayed to whatever gods were listening that she would not have to drink this one down as well.
+Gabrielle stifled a burp, but could not stop the next hiccup.
+She watched her mug being filled by Sappho and silently prayed to whatever gods were listening that she would not have to drink this one down too.

-Sappho raised her glass in the air for the second time, and again everyone in the room followed suit.
-Gabrielle took a deep breath and raised her mug.
+Sappho raised her glass in the air again, and again everyone in the room followed suit.
+Gabrielle took a deep breath and raised her mug as well.

 "Let's have some music!
 And fill the mugs!"
 Sappho ordered.
 Gabrielle groaned.